sonictk/MARI-Extension-Pack/Script_docs/Documentation/readme_CustomSurfaceNormal.txt

 # - 11/15/13	1.1 Release for Mari 2.5, modified for consistency with DT3D Function Lib
 # - 12/14/13	Release for Mari 2.5 with python structure
 # - 02/08/13	Release with new Autoloader Structure
+# - 04/21/13	Fixed a bug when Node was used in Shader Displacement Preview

 Credits: ============================================================================